- Blog & News

 - Educator Resources

+Fall 2016.
 Many teacher-powered schools identify as community schools, and vice versa.
 Read more about the parallels between these two models, here.

-Read the initial white paper of the Teacher-Powered Schools Initiative, which describes the results of national research that found overwhelming support for the "teacher-powered" idea among teachers and the general public.
+May 2014.
+The initial white paper of the Teacher-Powered Schools Initiative, which describes the results of national research that found overwhelming support for the "teacher-powered" idea among teachers and the general public.